samsquire/ideas4/README.md

 Event handlers, workflow should be defined with a builder of the system as a whole.

 # 151. People circuitry

+Conway's law means that software ends up looking like the communication patterns of people who create the software.
+If we think of a person developer as a component of the architecture, each has IO with other people, a memory buffer of recent code, and a mind that is a central processing unit capable of rapid pattern matching and general purpose problem solving.
+Individual contributor's are capable of mass outputs see Linux Torvalds, Varnish developer, Guido Van Rossum, Rasmus Lerdorf.
+Let's take individual potential into thought of the layout of software engineering teams.

+Some people build software in layers.

+The problem with layers is that layers form a rigid agreement of how things are seen by different layers.
+If you want a far reaching change you might get the expression problem and need to touch every layer for every variation.

+This idea is to think of the person on a team as part of the system and to arrange them In such a way to maximise throughout.

+If different people are responsible for different layers then you have a communication slowdown as you inevitably need to communicate to have successful integration.

+In Google they produce new chat applications every year.
+There are different solutions to the same problem in Google's codebase as different teams have different problems to solve and they solve the problem slightly differently.

+I see no problem with this if it causes maximum velocity.
+If it slows down development I would be against it.

+This idea is to see the individuals developing the software as being part of the systems design and not just a body shop worker who churns out code.

+Every developer is different and has solved different problems in their life.
+They are better at some problems over others.
+They have different levels of knowledge.

+Some developers have machine sympathy others do not.

+Let's arrange people in a circuit and optimise for code production and problem solving.
+Put two people on a problem and ask them to design a solution and integrate that solution everywhere.

 # incomplete ideas